intermernet/watchdog/README.md

 ###Watchdog is a task timer which presents a URL to reset the timer###

-It has 6 optional flags:
+It has some optional flags:

 `-task` will set the command to run (enclose in quotes if using args)